McLennan County Robbery Defense Lawyer

-In some states there is a felony charge for Armed Robbery; however, in Texas “Armed Robbery” is a kind of Aggravated Robbery.
-There are other aggravating factors that change a robbery charge to an aggravated robbery charge.
-In Texas a person commits the offense of robbery if, in the course of committing theft as defined by the statutes governing the offense of theft and with intent to obtain or maintain control of the property, the person: (1) intentionally, knowingly, or recklessly causes bodily injury to another; or (2) intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.
+In some states, there is a felony charge for Armed Robbery; however, in Texas, “Armed Robbery” is a kind of Aggravated Robbery.
+Other aggravating factors change a robbery charge to an aggravated robbery charge.
+In Texas, a person commits the offense of robbery if, in the course of committing theft as defined by the statutes governing the crime of theft and with intent to obtain or maintain control of the property, the person: (1) intentionally, knowingly, or recklessly causes bodily injury to another; or (2) intentionally or knowingly threatens or places another in fear of imminent bodily injury or death.

-Actual commission of theft is no longer a prerequisite of the offense of robbery.
-[Read More…] A person commits aggravated robbery if he or she commits robbery as defined by statute and causes serious bodily injury to another, uses or exhibits a deadly weapon, or causes bodily injury to another person or threatens or places another person in fear of imminent bodily injury or death, if the other person is 65 years of age or older or a disabled person.
+The actual commission of theft is no longer a prerequisite of the offense of robbery.
+[Read More…] A person commits aggravated robbery if he or she commits robbery as defined by statute and causes serious bodily injury to another, uses or exhibits a deadly weapon, or causes physical harm to another person or threatens or places another person in fear of imminent bodily injury or death if the other person is 65 years of age or older or a disabled person.
 Tex.
 Penal Code § 29.03.

 Possible Penalties for Aggravated Robbery

 Aggravated robbery is a felony of the first degree.
-Which means, even if a person has no criminal history and they are convicted of aggravated robbery they are facing up to 99 years or life in prison and not less than 5 years in a Texas prison and as much as a $10,000 fine.
-Your ability to get any kind of probation if you are convicted of aggravated robbery is very limited.
-To discuss the possibility of getting probation on an aggravated robbery case you should speak with an experienced criminal defense attorney.
-According to Texas Code of Criminal Procedure 42.12 (3)(g) a judge cannot sentence a person to probation (community supervision) if the person is found guilty of aggravated robbery.
+This means that even if a person has no criminal history and is convicted of the aggravated robbery, they are facing up to 99 years or life in prison and not less than five years in a Texas prison and as much as a $10,000 fine.
+Your ability to get any probation if you are convicted of aggravated robbery is minimal.
+To discuss the possibility of getting punishment on an aggravated robbery case, you should speak with an experienced criminal defense attorney.
+According to the Texas Code of Criminal Procedure 42.12 (3)(g), a judge cannot sentence a person to probation (community supervision) if the person is found guilty of aggravated robbery.

 If a person meets other requirements, including having never been convicted of a felony, then a jury can assess probation (community supervision) for a conviction of aggravated robbery in some instances.
-This kind of charge is an extremely risky case to try before a jury.
-Do not go before a jury with an attorney that is not comfortable and skilled trying difficult cases.
-If you have been accused of robbery in McLennan County, you need to call an attorney experienced handling these charges.
-Robbery defense attorney Thomas West is a former prosecutor who used to bring robbery charges against Defendants.
-He is board-certified in Criminal Law, which is a distinction held by very few criminal defense attorneys.
-If you need an aggressive criminal defense attorney in Waco, call Thomas West at 254-753-6437.
+This kind of charge is a hazardous case to try before a jury.
+Do not go before a jury with an attorney that is not comfortable and skilled in trying severe cases.
+If you have been accused of a robbery in McLennan County, you need to call an attorney experienced handling these charges.